-Back in 1859, a natural solar flare and EMP event happened that was so powerful it fried telegraph equipment in use at the time.
+Back in 1859, a large, natural solar flare led to an EMP event that was so powerful it fried telegraph equipment in use at the time.
 Solar flares are unpredictable outbursts of energy from the sun that’s beyond the visible wavelength, and sometimes they can be very large.
 Dubbed the Carrington Event after the astronomer who observed it happening, National Geographic writer Richard Lovett says that a repeat of the Carrington Event today would devastate our world.
 Google the phrase Carrington Event and you’ll see what I’m talking about.
-Modern electronics, power transmission systems and communications are much more sensitive to EMP destruction than the old telegraph systems that actually caught fire.
+Modern electronics, power transmission systems and communications are much more sensitive to EMP destruction than the old telegraph wires of yesteryear that actually caught fire.
 Experts warn that it could take years for North America to rebuild it’s electrical system after a massive EMP event.
 All major replacement transformers are only made off shore and take years to deliver after an order.
 Also, even with a fully functioning generation system, the modern electrical grid requires electricity to come back online after a complete shut down.
 How would that happen if all of North America was black for 6 months?
 A year?
 That’s the magnitude of time it would take to come back from a big EMP event.

 The second thing you can do is protect your essential electronics.
-Even though an EMP event can’t hurt large, coarse electrical items such as motors, heating coils and major wiring, it can damage sensitive electronics found in computers and anything with integrated circuits.
+Even though an EMP event doesn’t usually hurt large, coarse electrical items such as motors, heating coils and major wiring, it can damage sensitive electronics found in computers and anything with integrated circuits.
 Encasing sensitive equipment in a metal case that doesn’t touch the device is an effective way to protect it against EMP.
 In the world of electronics, this is called a Faraday box, and even a metal garbage can does the trick.
 Don’t ground the box.
 Is this a hassle?
 Yes.
 Is it worth the trouble?
 Only time will tell.